Information about Our Cosmetology Programs in Kansas City

 - Esthetics, Nail Technology

 - Satisfactory Progress Policy, Medical Leave Policy, Evaluation Standards

 - Contact Information for Admissions, Title IX, Campuses, Emergency Hotline, Websites

 We are accredited by the National Accrediting Commission of Career Arts and Sciences and strive to provide the best education for students of every age, race, gender, and creative inclination.
-We are also a Pivot Point Member School, providing a curriculum that focuses on providing the experience necessary for our graduates to begin working in a high-end salon and spa settings.
+We are also a Milady Institute, providing a curriculum that focuses on providing the experience necessary for our graduates to begin working in a high-end salon and spa settings.
 We offer affordable prices for our classes, listed in the catalog, and have three campuses in the metropolitan Kansas City area, making it easy for you to commute locally to beauty school.